 6.4 Inquiries and Investigations

-The Ombudsperson may, at her/his discretion, and with the consent of one of the individual(s) involved, or on his/her own initiative, conduct an informal inquiry or a more formal investigation concerning matters that s/he feels warrant such treatment.
+The Ombudsperson may, at their discretion, and with the consent of one of the individual(s) involved, or on their own initiative, conduct an informal inquiry or a more formal investigation concerning matters that they feel warrants such treatment.

-After concluding the inquiry or investigation, the Ombudsperson shall evaluate the merits of the concern and notify the parties of her/his findings.
-When the Ombudsperson concludes that a concern is not substantiated, s/he shall explain her/his findings to the individuals involved.
+After concluding the inquiry or investigation, the Ombudsperson shall evaluate the merits of the concern and notify the parties of their findings.
+When the Ombudsperson concludes that a concern is not substantiated, the findings will be explained to the individuals involved.
 Otherwise, the findings may form the basis of a case specific recommendation and/or a recommendation involving policy and/or procedures, as outlined below.

 6.5 Case specific recommendations

-The Ombudsperson may bring such findings to the attention or those in authority and may make recommendations with a view to remedying an individual situation.
-The Ombudsperson shall inform the relevant authority of the scope of his/her inquiry or investigation and the authority may, in the case of an informal inquiry, request that the Ombudsperson conducts a more formal investigation and report back as to her/his findings.
+The Ombudsperson may bring such findings to the attention of those in authority and may make recommendations with a view to remedying an individual situation.
+The Ombudsperson shall inform the relevant authority of the scope of their inquiry or investigation and the authority may, in the case of an informal inquiry, request that the Ombudsperson conducts a more formal investigation and report back their findings.
 To the extent that the recommendation(s) are not acted upon, the Ombudsperson may seek relief from a higher authority or, as a final resort, bring the matter to the general attention of the University community.

 6.6 Recommendations involving policy and procedures